 In my universe, the space stations spin to create artificial gravity, which is known as the centrifugal force.
 If the ring is large enough, the curvature of the floor isn’t a problem.
 Another issue is with the human biology.
 There is the Coriolis effect, which can cause nausea, loss of balance and inner ear problems.
 It is generally accepted a ring spinning at 0-2 RPM requires little to no adaptation, 2-4 RPM requires some training, 4-6 RPM requires extensive training and 6-10 RPM should be limited to military use only.
 The amount of artificial gravity is based on the equation: F=m(v^2/r) so you can increase the radius or increase the revolutions per minute.
 To create a spinning ring with Earth-like gravity at a slow enough RPM to prevent discomfort to the average person, the ring needs to be fairly large, larger than anything our current rockets could put into orbit in one go.

 In the picture above, you can see how the floor curves up on the horizon.
 It has two rings with a radius of 2.8 kilometers, spinning in opposite directions and orbits the Sun between Earth and Venus.
 One side is always facing the Sun and converts solar energy into electricity.
+There is two rings spinning in opposite directions to cancel each other out, so it doesn’t tumble as it spins to keep it’s solar panels facing the Sun as it orbits.
 There is also enough room to grow enough food in hydroponic farms to support the population.
+To be honest, by the time we build such a space station, our farming area per person would probably be lower, since we will have more efficient farming due to genetic engineering.
 The following is a spreadsheet I created for calculating the specifications of space stations.